 What Else Should You Know About Building Modular?

 Building a modular home is affordable, personal, and the overall best method of custom home building there is.
 If you have further questions regarding the best floor plan for building modular, do not hesitate to call Next Modular today.
-We serve homeowners living within 70 miles of Goshen, Indiana, and we want to help you build the home of your dreams.
+We serve homeowners in Goshen, Indiana, and anywhere else in Illinois, Michigan, Indiana, or Ohio.
+We want to help you build the home of your dreams.